 - Tier II account: This is a voluntary account under which allows its holders to invest and withdraw their funds from the investment schemes of NPS, with no extra charges.
 Unlike a Tier I account, this account has a tax exemption of up to Rs.
 1.5 lakhs that is only available for Government employees.
 There is no minimum contribution or balance required on this account.

 Who can join NPS?

-An Indian citizen between the age of 18-65 years, whether resident or non-resident, can join NPS either as an individual or as an employer-employee group subject to KYC documentation and submission of relevant information.
+An Indian citizen between the age of 18-65 years, whether resident or non-resident, can join National Pension Scheme either as an individual or as an employer-employee group subject to KYC documentation and submission of relevant information.